JVital2013/pihole-router/README.md

 -   A laptop to do configuration changes

 -   Determine if your ISP supports IPv6.
-Mine does
+Mine does, so I'll cover it as an optional 2nd bit.

 ## Steps